johnjosephhorton/ra_tasks/latex_to_word.md

 and paste the LaTeX code from `example.tex` into the equation editor.
 1. For tables and images, create a tightly cropped screenshot of the PDF and paste them into the document as images.
-1. Re-do as the footnotes
+1. Re-do the footnotes
-1. Re-do all the references using Google Doc bookmarks and headings.
+1. Re-do all the within-document references e.g., references to sections, citations, tables etc. using Google Doc bookmarks and headings.
-1. Download the file as a Microsoft Word document to make sure everything worked.
+1. Download the file as a Microsoft Word document to make sure everything worked---make a note of document aspects that do not work on MS Word.
 1. Email me when you are done.